Middle ear infection is a bacterial or viral infection that may cause earache, temporary hearing loss, and fluid discharge.

 Middle ear infections occur mainly in early childhood, although older children and adults also get these kinds of infection.
-The incidence of acute ear infection in New Zealand children (aged less than 5 years) was recently estimated at 27%.
-A complication associated with middle ear infections is the retention of fluid, causing "glue ear".
+It is estimated that one in four children will develop an acute ear infection before they turn 5 years of age.
 Children should always be taken to a doctor if they have earache.

 What is middle ear infection?

 The ear is made up of three different sections: the outer ear, the middle ear, and the inner ear.
 These parts all work together so you can hear and process sounds.
 The outer and middle ear are separated by the eardrum – a very thin piece of skin that vibrates when hit by sound waves.